DiasDevils/PythonVproject/README.md

 [Visit My Website](https://pythonvproject.onrender.com/)

 ## Disclaimer:
-This project used the Code Institute student template for deploying your third portfolio project, the Python command-line project.
+This project used the Code Institute student template for deploying my third portfolio Python command-line project.
 The last update to the template file was: **May 14, 2024**.

+## Content
+* Purpose
+* User Experience
+* Code logic
+* Flow chart
+* Data storage
+* Features
+* Future features
+* Technologies used
+* Python Packages used
+* Testing
+* Deployment and Development( cloning repository / APiS)
+* Credits
+* Acknowledgements

 ### Guidelines followed:
 - Code placed in the `run.py` file
 - Dependencies placed in the `requirements.txt` file
 - Added to the `requirements.txt` file as required per project